seoyoungh/seoyoungh.github.io/_pages/about.md

 I enjoy solving various real-world problems with data-driven deep learning algorithms.
 Here is a full <a href='https://seoyoungh.github.io/files/CV_seoyoung.pdf'>Curriculum Vitae</a>.

-When I’m not looking at code, I can usually be found travelling✈️, doing yoga🧘🏻‍♀️, doing workouts💪🏻, or watching films.
+When I’m not looking at code, I can usually be found playing tennis, baking, or watching films.
 I desire to be someone who contributes to and changes the world.
 I want to live forever young, as my name says!

 <br/>

 ## Education
-* **Visiting researcher in Computational Science & Engineering**
-  Jan.
-2023 - Present
-  Georgia Institute of Technology, Atlanta, United States

 * **Master's degree in Artificial Intelligence**
   Sep.
-2021 - Present
+2021 - Aug.
+2023
   Yonsei University, Seoul, Korea

 * **Bachelor's degree in Business**